schlotg/viage/docs/api.md

 ```

 This code displays Loading... if the app takes a while to execute and then displays a warning message if the browser is IE or if a exception was thrown during the initialization process.
+When the App component is executed it renders into the **page** element replacing the Loading... message.

 This is exposed and kept simple so that if you need a more exhaustive browser compatability check, you can easily implement one.
-If you want to remove the check all together, that is very easy to do as well.
+If you want to remove the check all together, that is easy to do as well.